London falling: No NFL International Series in 2020

 international stadium partners."

-The full 2020 regular-season schedule is set to be released on Saturday,
+The full 2020 regular-season schedule will be released on Thursday, the NFL

 "We thank our incredible fans in those territories for their passionate